On the relation between the subadditivity cone and the quantum entropy cone: The lattice of PMIs satisfying Klein's condition

 \section{The lattice of PMIs satisfying Klein's condition}

 In this section, we prove the main results of this work.
 We begin in \S\ref{ssec:proof_lattice} by describing the lattice $\lat{PMI}$ of all PMIs, building up from the set $\lat{SAC}$ of all the faces of the SAC$_{\N}$.
 This will allow us to show that the subset of KC-compatible PMIs, which we denote by $\lat{KC}$, is also a lattice.
 We then present $\lat{KC}$ for $\N=3$ in \S\ref{ssec:lattice3}, where we also discuss its structural properties in detail, and further comment on some of these properties for $\N=4$ in \S\ref{ssec:lattic4}.
 Using these observations, combined with a canonical construction of $\N'$-party PMIs from $\N$-party PMIs (with $\N'>\N$), we then prove in \S\ref{ssec:latticN} some general results about the structure of $\lat{KC}$ for an arbitrary number of parties.
+In particular, we prove a theorem about the structure of the $\zds$ of the KC-compatible extreme rays of the SAC$_{\N}$, which largely simplifies their explicit computation.
 Finally, in \S\ref{subsec:constructions}, we discuss generalizations of the canonical construction introduced in \S\ref{ssec:latticN}.